Koudela/eArc-router/README.md

 #### Rewriting of routes

 There are several reasons for a route to change.
 Backward compatibility, customer request or SEO are just three of it.
-On a app without routing tree inheritance it is easy.
+On a app without routing tree inheritance (event tree inheritance on the routing part) it is easy.
 Just rename and restructure the folders.

+##### The redirect directive

 If you need the same content under different routes you should use the `.redirect` directive of the earc/event-tree.
 It is just a file named `.redirect`.
 You can place